Travesty Generator

 Douglas Kearney, author of Buck Studies, Mess and Mess and, Patter,

-and all-around badass poet, librettist, and performer
+The Black Automaton, and all-around badass poet, librettist, and performer